-The Information Governance Framework which was introduced in November 2013 and refreshed during 2016 continued to be a key priority for the Council ensuring that the guidance contained in the supporting documents was relevant, disseminated and embedded across all service areas.
-The Information Governance Group, which was chaired by the Executive Director (Governance, Resources and Pensions), ensured that the framework remained up to date and in line with the requirements of the Information Commissioners Office, the regulatory body for enforcing the requirements of the Data Protection Act.
+The Information Governance Framework which was introduced in November 2013 and refreshed during 2016 continued to be a key priority for the Council ensuring that the guidance contained in the supporting documents was relevant, disseminated and embedded across all service areas in light of the introduction of the General Data Protection Regulations (GDPR) and the new Data Protection Act in May 2018.
+The Information Governance Group, which was chaired by the Director of Governance and Pensions), ensured that available resources were directed towards compliance with the new legislation and in line with the requirements of the Information Commissioners Office, the regulatory body for enforcing the requirements of Data Protection legislation.
 Information Governance, Risk Management and Data Protection training is delivered via a range of media, including briefing notes, the Chief Executive's Briefing, the Wire, workshops, DVD's and E-Tutorials.